eliranwong/uniquebibleapp-webtop/README.md

 To facilitate the use of Unique Bible App, we also install a few GUI apps for you, e.g.:

-> thunar, gthumb, vlc, geany,vlc
+> thunar, gthumb, vlc, geany, vlc

 You can launch these apps via command line tools or right-click webtop GUI context menu.